SQL you know but type safe parameterized, expressive & portable

 The primary difference between SQL is how queries are constructed, where the SELECT Query Builder

-wants queries to be constructed in
+directs queries to be constructed in

 the order they're run,